inaimathi/langnostic/resources/posts/subverting-common-lisp-types-and-emacs-interaction-for-clj.md

 ```

-I don't really want to define this as using `::` because of the implications of doing `(make-dispatch-macro-character #\:)`.
-I would if it wasn't such a headache, but I'm trying to avoid those for the moment.
+I don't really want to define this as using `::` because of the headache-inducing implications of doing `(make-dispatch-macro-character #\:)`.
+I'm trying to avoid those for the moment.
 Same story with `#:`, because [uninterned symbols](https://www.cs.cmu.edu/Groups/AI/html/cltl/clm/node110.html) are common and I don't want to stomp them here.
-So, I have to pick something else, and randomly accepted `##`, even though `#t` or `#T` would have been equally reasonable choices.
+So, I had to pick something else, and arbitrarily accepted `##` even though `#t` or `#T` would have been equally reasonable choices.

 This technically works.